DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### 8.4 Tags

 How can we save time and run only what we are interested in?
-[Let's explore :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)
+[Let's explore tags :nerd_face:](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html)

 ```bash
 vi site.yml